williamlieu/Tictactoe/README.md

 - Then the second player plays
 - The game ends when someone wins or there is a draw
 - Once the game is over click the Reset button to play again

+## Deployement

+- If you want to play visit https://williamlieu.github.io/Tictactoe/